leucos/ansible-tuto/step-04/README.md

     PLAY [web] *********************

-Ansible tells us he's running the play on hosts `web`.
+Ansible tells us it's running the play on hosts `web`.
 A play is a suite of ansible instructions related to a host.
 If we'd have another `-host: blah` line in our playbook, it would show up too (but after the first play has completed).